serverless/serverless-slack/README.md

 * SLACK_OAUTH_CLIENT_ID
 * SLACK_OAUTH_CLIENT_SECRET
+* SLACK_VERIFICATION_TOKEN *(Optional - Recommended to verify requests are coming from Slack)
 * SLACK_AUTH_REDIRECT_URL *(Optional - Only set this up if you set up a custom domain with API Gateway)*

 Deploy the module's functions and endpoints.
 Use the authorization endpoint as the **Redirect URI** for your Slack app.

 ### Setting Up Slash Commands

 In the [application settings page](https://api.slack.com/applications), you can create any number of Slash Commands for your app.
 Each Slash Command requires an endpoint.
-You can use the same default `/slackbot/slashcommand` endpoint that you deployed earlier for all Slash Commands, and in your function logic, you can check which Slash Command was POSTed and act accordingly.
+You can use the same default `/slack/slashcommand` endpoint that you deployed earlier for all Slash Commands, and in your function logic, you can check which Slash Command was POSTed and act accordingly.
 Here's how it works...

 Open up the Slash Commands controller in `<module-dir>/_module/controllers/slashcommands.js`.
 By default, you should see the following code:

 ```javascript